vsouza/awesome-ios/README.md

 ### Hardware
 ##### Motion
+ * [MotionKit](https://github.com/MHaroonBaig/MotionKit) - Get the data from Accelerometer, Gyroscope and Magnetometer in only Two or a few lines of code.
+CoreMotion now made insanely simple.

 ##### Bluetooth
  * [Discovery](https://github.com/omergul123/Discovery) - A very simple library to discover and retrieve data from nearby devices (even if the peer app works at background).